Aish16032001/Aish16032001.github.io/README.md

 ### Master’s Project

-* Pursued MS-Thesis on photocathodic materials for P.E.C. water splitting.
-It is an efficient approach since hydrogen and oxygen gases.
-There is a vast amount of work already done in the photoanodic system, but there is much to do for the photocathodic materials, which is worth exploring.
-I worked on chalcogenide materials as photocathodes because they are earth- abundant, cost-effective, and have good absorption power.
+* Photocathodic materials for photoelectrochemical water splitting.My work focussed on chalcogenide materials as these materials are earth-abundant, cost-effective, and have good absorption power.

 ### Ph.D.
 Project